 Hypnotherapy and women / girls with asperger’s syndrome

 I have worked with a good many aspergirls in Reading, Thame, London, Wallingford and Oxford.
 I shouldn’t really have had this chance, according to the statistics.
 First of all, under 1% of the population are supposed to be on the autistic spectrum.
 Secondly, it used to be thought that Asperger’s Syndrome (AS) was a condition overwhelmingly male in its incidence.
 Only one in five currently diagnosed people with AS or High-Functioning Autism (HFA) are female.
 Recent work by Tony Attwood, however, has cast doubt on this statistic.
 I don’t believe it either.
 There are a lot more aspergirls out there than people realise!

-They’re simply harder to diagnose because they learn how to hide the condition more effectively.
+Females with AS/HFA are often simply harder to diagnose than males because they generally learn how to hide or mask the condition more effectively.
 The symptoms of ASD also commonly express themselves in a more socially acceptable way in women.
 Women, whether they be on the autistic spectrum or not, simply tend to be better at gauging social conventions and adapting their behaviours in order to fit in.

 The good news is that hypnotherapy, when combined with other allied approaches could help you or your loved one.
 Many of my AS / HFA clients have grown sick of endlessly talking in circles with counsellors.
 I can offer practical approaches with which aspergirls can learn to tackle life head on.

 I think life is harder for aspergirls than for boys

 Life can be difficult for females with asperger’s (or ‘aspergirls’, as Rudy Simone calls them).
 Society expects women to be instinctively empathetic, nurturing and socially skilled.
-Those who don’t quite fit in, as women, face harsher judgement than men who are more easily forgiven for being “eccentric.”
+Those who don’t quite fit in, as women, face harsher judgement than men who are more easily forgiven for being “eccentric” and loners.

 Success is a double-edged sword